-According to Higgins's accounts of the class in Jefferson's Birthday/ Postface (1964), Brecht and Cage shared certain concerns that largely escaped the rest of the class:
+According to Higgins's accounts of the class in Jefferson's Birthday/Postface (1964), Brecht and Cage shared certain concerns that largely escaped the rest of the class:

-The usual format of our sessions would be that, before the class began, Cage and George Brecht would get into a conversation, usually about "spiritual virtuosity," instead of the virtuosity of technique, physique, etc....The best thing that happened in Cage's class was the sense he gave that "anything goes," at least potentially.
-Only George Brecht seemed to share Cage's fascination with the various theories of impersonality, anonymity and the life of processes outside their perceivers, makers or anyone else.23
+The usual format of our sessions would be that, before the class began, Cage and George Brecht would get into a conversation, usually about "spiritual virtuosity," instead of the virtuosity of technique, physique, etc. ...
+The best thing that happened in Cage's class was the sense he gave that "anything goes," at least potentially.
+Only George Brecht seemed to share Cage's fascination with the various theories of impersonality, anonymity and the life of processes outside their perceivers, makers or anyone else...

-As Higgins's somewhat mocking tone suggests, Brecht's miniaturized, highly self-effacing compositions shared Cage's philosophical interests in strategies of desubjectivization and self-restraint at a time when many of the other class members-especially Kaprow, Higgins, and Al Hansen-were drawn to the more expressionistic "anything goes" aesthetic that often came to characterize happenings.
-Yet Higgins goes on to state that Cage's real gift was to allow each member of the class to pursue his own project and sensibility, adding that "In the same way, Brecht picked up from Cage an understanding of his own love of complete anonymity, simplicity and non-involvement with what he does."24
+As Higgins's somewhat mocking tone suggests, Brecht's miniaturized, highly self-effacing compositions would share Cage's philosophical interests in strategies of desubjectivization and self-restraint at a time when many of the other class members-especially Kaprow, Higgins, and Al Hansen-would be drawn to the more expressionistic "anything goes" aesthetic that came to characterize happenings.
+Yet Higgins goes on to state that Cage's real gift was to allow each member of the class to pursue his own project and sensibility, adding that "In the same way, Brecht picked up from Cage an understanding of his own love of complete anonymity, simplicity and non-involvement with what he does."

-Most accounts of 1950s experimental music note the extreme divergence between the chance-generated and indeterminate work of Cage and his colleagues (Christian Wolff, Morton Feldman, Earle Brown) and the hyperrationalized project of integral serialism characteristic of postwar European composers like Pierre Boulez and Karlheinz Stockhausen.
+Most accounts of 1950s experimental music note the extreme divergence between the chance-generated and "indeterminate" work of Cage and his colleagues (Christian Wolff, Morton Feldman, Earle Brown) and the hyper-rationalized project of "integral serialism" characteristic of postwar European composers like Pierre Boulez and Karlheinz Stockhausen.
 And indeed, despite their shared claim to the legacy of Anton Webern, the compositional strategies and resulting works of the two circles initially appear completely opposed.
 In a 1959 talk, "Program Notes," Cage himself outlined these "two divergent directions characterizing advanced contemporary music, both stemming from the works of Anton Webern."
-Among European composers, he notes, "Webern's later music ... suggested the application of serial methods to other aspects of sound than frequency.
-Thus concerning himself not only with the ordering of pitch but with the control, too, of diverse characteristics of amplitude and duration, Stockhausen assumes a responsibility toward the problem of unification of disparate elements."
-But, Cage proposes, an opposite, antisystematic reading also lies at the very source of serialist models: "Webern's music also suggests the autonomy of sound in time-space and the possibility of making a music not dependent upon linear continuity means.
-The American works, setting out from this essentially non-dualistic point, proceed variously."25
+Among European composers, he notes, "Webern's later music . . . suggested the application of serial methods to other aspects of sound than frequency.
+Thus concerning himself not only with the ordering of pitch but with the control, too, of diverse characteristics of amplitude and duration, Karlheinz Stockhausen assumes